 Cash flow management is an essential part of running a successful business of any size.
 Carefully monitoring cash flow, then learning some simple strategies can maximize it.
 These moves can help ensure your business remains healthy and your future growth stays strong.

 Personal cash management matters, too.
 At SoFi, we can help make that process more profitable and less time-consuming for you.
-Sign up for our online bank account with direct deposit, and you’ll enjoy 1.50% APY, which is 41 times the current average interest rate.
+Sign up for our online bank account with direct deposit, and you’ll enjoy a competitive APY.
 Plus, we’re fee-free – no monthly or minimum balance charges, period.

 Photo credit: iStock/AlexSecret